The Importance of Electrolytes – What Every Runner Needs to Know

 Photo by Maarten van den Heuvel on Unsplash

-What is the importance of electrolytes for running? do runners need extra electrolytes?
+What is the importance of electrolytes for runners? do we need extra electrolytes?

 When working out water is an essential need.
 But when we are working out hard and sweating even harder is it simply water that we need to stay well hydrated, or is there something else as well?